Lung Cancer (cont.)

-Upon hearing about the symptoms, a health-care provider will formulate a list of possible diagnoses.
-He or she will ask questions about the symptoms, medical and surgical history, smoking and work history, and other questions about lifestyle, overall health, and medications.
+Upon hearing about the symptoms, a health care provider will formulate a list of possible diagnoses.
+The doctor will ask questions about the symptoms, medical and surgical history, smoking and work history, and other questions about lifestyle, overall health, and medications.

 In most cases, a CT scan or MRI of the chest will further define the problem.

 - If symptoms are severe, the X-ray may be skipped and a CT scan or MRI may be performed right away.